Scheme (mathematics)

-In mathematics, specifically algebraic geometry, a scheme is a structure that enlarges the notion of algebraic variety in several ways, such as taking account of multiplicities (the equations x = 0 and x^{2} = 0 define the same algebraic variety but different schemes) and allowing "varieties" defined over any commutative ring (for example, Fermat curves are defined over the integers).
+In mathematics, specifically algebraic geometry, a scheme is a structure that enlarges the notion of an algebraic variety in several ways, such as taking account of multiplicities (the equations x = 0 and x^{2} = 0 define the same algebraic variety but different schemes) and allowing "varieties" defined over any commutative ring (for example, Fermat curves are defined over the integers).

 Scheme theory was introduced by Alexander Grothendieck in 1960 in his treatise Éléments de géométrie algébrique (EGA); one of its aims was developing the formalism needed to solve deep problems of algebraic geometry, such as the Weil conjectures (the last of which was proved by Pierre Deligne).
 Strongly based on commutative algebra, scheme theory allows a systematic use of methods of topology and homological algebra.
 Scheme theory also unifies algebraic geometry with much of number theory, which eventually led to Wiles's proof of Fermat's Last Theorem.

 Schemes elaborate the fundamental idea that an algebraic variety is best analyzed through the coordinate ring of regular algebraic functions defined on it (or on its subsets), and each subvariety corresponds to the ideal of functions which vanish on the subvariety.
 Intuitively, a scheme is a topological space consisting of closed points which correspond to geometric points, together with non-closed points which are generic points of irreducible subvarieties.
 The space is covered by an atlas of open sets, each endowed with a coordinate ring of regular functions, with specified coordinate changes between the functions over intersecting open sets.
 Such a structure is called a ringed space or a sheaf of rings.
 The cases of main interest are the Noetherian schemes, in which the coordinate rings are Noetherian rings.

 Formally, a scheme is a ringed space covered by affine schemes.
 An affine scheme is the spectrum of a commutative ring; its points are the prime ideals of the ring, and its closed points are maximal ideals.
 The coordinate ring of an affine scheme is the ring itself, and the coordinate rings of open subsets are rings of fractions.